 Protein powder for women helps with weight loss, muscle building and improve general health.
 Protein powder is more popular now than it has ever been, with a surprisingly large increase in sales to women.
-Even just a few years ago, the popular perception of protein powder was that it was something that only bodybuilders or athletes would use.

 A 2012 study on elderly men found that as you age the anabolic response to protein ingestion is reduced, meaning that elderly men and women require more protein than younger men and women to build and maintain muscle (though not all studies agree on this) (1).